ravaduljica/Instagram_Giveaway/README.md

 # Instagram_Giveaway
 A software in C made for instagram giveaways.
 This software read the names from a partecipants file and select a prefixed number of winners.

+First of all, some directory indications.
+The partecipants file "partecipanti.txt" must be in the same directory as the source file, if not so, adjust the path as you wish.

 In this snippet, the SIZE is the number of partecipants in the giveaway.
 It can be modified iterating the file to count up the number of partecipants indipendently.
-But all the elements allocated with SIZE, must be dinamically allocated
+But all the elements allocated with SIZE, must be dinamically allocated.

 ```ruby
 #define SIZE 32